Glioblastoma

 Targeted therapy

-Targeted therapy uses medicines that attack specific chemicals in the cancer cells.
-By blocking these chemicals, targeted treatments can cause cancer cells to die.
+Targeted therapy uses medicines that attack unique biomarkers in the cancer cells.
+By blocking these biomarkers, targeted treatments can cause cancer cells to die.

 Your glioblastoma cells may be tested to see if targeted therapy might help you.
 Targeted therapy is sometimes used after surgery if the glioblastoma can't be removed completely.
 Targeted therapy also may be used for glioblastoma that comes back after treatment.